 Varying your course duration

-You can take approved intermission as long as you still complete your course within the maximum time limit.
+You can take approved intermission or reduce your intended study load as long as you still complete your course within the maximum time limit.
 Check with your faculty before you choose to study part-time.

 Domestic or international students not on a student visa in Australia, can apply to their managing faculty to take parental or primary carer's leave.
 If approved, this leave does not count towards the maximum time limit to complete a coursework course.

 Domestic students can usually choose to study part-time.
 The Web Enrolment System (WES) may force you to enrol for the entire year, and in more credit points than you plan to study.
 If this happens and you believe this requirement doesn't apply to you, contact your faculty for advice.